 Redemption The Warrants are redeemable in certain circumstances.
-See
+See the Warrants for general corporate purposes.
+See "Use of

 "Description of Securities - Warrants" for further discussion.

 Business Combination - Related Lock-Up

 Agreements

 Certain of our securityholders, including certain of the Selling Securityholders, are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
 See "Securities Eligible for Future Sale - Lock-up and Escrow the Nasdaq under the symbols "DCGO" and "DCGOW,"